intel/llvm/llvm/lib/SYCLNativeCPUUtils/compiler_passes/vecz/vecz.md

 Codeplay's Vecz is a library based on LLVM that allows vectorization of SPMD programs such as OpenCL kernels.

-Vecz is automatically built during the ComputeAorta build process (only if a runtime compiler is found) but needs to be manually enabled to be used during the kernel compilation process.
+Vecz is automatically built during the oneAPI Construction Kit build process (only if a runtime compiler is found) but needs to be manually enabled to be used during the kernel compilation process.
 This is done by providing the `-cl-wfv={always|auto}` option before running any OpenCL program.

 Vecz ships with a standalone tool called `veczc`.
 This tool will consume LLVM IR